satish-pati/GPU_SIMULATOR/README.md

      ###  Niharika:
   - Implementation  of caluculation stalls for cycles affected by hazards.
   - Implement proper instruction fetching for each core.
-  - Checking if all present instructions are working with and without forwarding.
+  - Improvement of Checking if all present instructions are working with and without forwarding.

 ### **Meeting 3 (4-March-2025)**
 - **Members**: Satish,Niharika